ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 The problem for streaming applications occurs when the underlying network properties and policies change from what is expected by the streaming application.
 In particular when such changes are either hidden or not visible to the streaming application.

 While the open Internet is a dynamic environment, changing of basic network behavior and policies from what is expected as seen from the streaming application,  deviates unexpectedly from what the streaming application expects.
 This behavior disrupts the optimized streaming delivery architecture for the end-user device.
-Changes to Network Policies such as routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc influences this behavior.
+Changes to Network Policies such as routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc. influences this behavior.

 Having a reliable understanding of the delivery path is essential for streaming operators and the introduction of network overlays like those based on technologies such as MASQUE especially when designed to be undetectable by the applications using them has introduced new technical challenges for streaming operators and network operators as well as for their viewers.